The Gennie on the Ship

 As I could multi-task, I could do my search while considering Superboy's dilemma.

-"Monitor two."
-I point, not turning, feeding the data concerning the planet, 'Steel', they
+I was feeding the data mentioned concerning the planet, 'Steel', where the Gennie Fems come from.

 "No further," I bark.
 "My domain.
 Want anything, call for it where you are."

-"Soon" I bark, switch off, cause they love to repeat themselves and say urgent in ten
+"Soon" I bark into the beeper and switch off, cause they love to repeat themselves and say urgent in ten different ways.

-I gave him a wave as I left to save the day.
+I gave Superboy a wave as I left to save the day.

 That was my first step into 'technology' as well as my realisation people don't know squat.

+cute.
 No matter how well I did on hands on, I failed the personal interview.
-I didn't know what
+I didn't

-answers, they wanted or when they wanted them, and found it difficult to listen to
+know what answers, they wanted or when they wanted them, and found it difficult

 Instead of being Petre, I'd be Peter.